zendesk/ruby-kafka/README.md

 **Note:** the specs require a working [Docker](https://www.docker.com/) instance, but should work out of the box if you have Docker installed.
 Please create an issue if that's not the case.

+If you would like to contribute to ruby-kafka, please [join our Slack team](https://ruby-kafka-slack.herokuapp.com/) and ask how best to do it.

 [![Circle CI](https://circleci.com/gh/zendesk/ruby-kafka.svg?style=shield)](https://circleci.com/gh/zendesk/ruby-kafka/tree/master)

 ## Support and Discussion